Lollo03c/GalaxyTruckerJava/README.md

 ## Project Startup Guide

+The client and the server must be launched with the command: ```java -jar [jar-file] [server-ip]```

 To simplify running the code, custom scripts have been created that automate building and launching the server and clients.
 These scripts allow you to start one or more clients and optionally the server with a single command, opening new terminal windows for each process where supported.
+Clients and server are launched with the loopback address

 **Important:** Maven must be installed and available in your system PATH for these scripts to work.